Resources for Families

 Brain Building Oregon | Oregon Department of Education – Early Learning Division

 Helpful examples for parents and caregivers who want to build their children’s brains.

 Linn-Benton Community College | Kids and Families

-LBCC offers a range of programs and services—both to parents and those interested in providing child care.
+LBCC offers a range of programs and services—both to parents and those interested in providing childcare.

-Parent Success Network
+Parenting Success Network

 Zero to Three: National Center for Infants, Toddlers and Families

-A national, nonprofit organization that provides parents, professionals and policymakers the knowledge and know-how to nurture early development.
+Provides parents, professionals and policymakers the knowledge and know-how to nurture early development.